Skip to content

 Re-run the same URL in Oginify.
 The new price is read from the live page in seconds, the card regenerates, you paste the new URL into your og:image tag (or update the API-bound asset).
 Old shares of the URL in Slack and email automatically unfurl with the new card next time someone reloads.

-Will it work with Stripe, Paddle or Lemon Squeezy checkout pages?
+Will It Work with Stripe, Paddle or Lemon Squeezy Checkout Pages?

 Yes for the marketing pricing page that links to the checkout.
 Hosted checkout URLs themselves typically don't render OG cards (they're behind auth), but the marketing page that precedes them does — and that's the page people share.